slm/progress-state-button/README.md

 progressIndicatorAligment = MainAxisAlignment.spaceBetween` - ProgressIndicator aligment
 progressIndicatorSize = 35.0 - size of progress indicator
 padding = EdgeInsets.zero - Padding of button
+minWidthStates = List of min width states, loading is the default.
+If you want to make small only icon states define them on this.
 ```

 #### ProgressButton.icon() specific constructors